Capacitance measurements and electrostatic calibrations in experiments measuring the Casimir force: Introduction

-Taking into account that the possible reasons for the above-discussed anomaly are of major importance for all applications of the Casimir force, including constraining the Yukawa-type corrections to Newtonian gravity, we devote this paper to the capacitance measurements in the electrostatic calibration of the Casimir setup.
-In Sec.~II a brief summary of the main results for the capacitance in the sphere-plane geometry is presented.
-These results are used in the following sections.
-In Sec.~III the capacitance measurements of Ref.~\cite{11} (see also Ref.~\cite{12}) are compared with theoretical predictions following from the model of a perfect spherical surface used in \cite{11,12}, and from the model with a modified surface \cite{10} providing the explanation of the anomalous behavior of the elecric force \cite{8}.
-We show that the conclusion of Ref.~\cite{11}, that the capacitance measurements are compatible with the model of perfect sphere, but incompatible with the model of modified spherical surface, is based on an irregular comparison.
-The point is that instead of the precise analytical expression for the capacitance following from the results of Ref.~\cite{10}, an inexact approximate representation for it was used in Ref.~\cite{11} to fit the experimental data.
-Section IV is devoted to the capacitance measurements in the experiment on the dynamic determination of the Casimir pressure by means of a micromechanical torsional oscillator.
-We present the experimental data for the capacitance in the configuration of a small Au-coated sapphire sphere above an Au-coated polisilicon plate, and demonstrate excellent agreement with theoretical results of electrostatics for a sphere-plane configuration with a perfectly shaped sphere.
-Section V contains our conclusions and discussion.
+In this paper we discuss the possibility of determining properties and quality of spherical surfaces using capacitance measurements in the electrostatic calibration of the Casimir setup.
+In Sec.~2, a brief summary of the main results for the capacitance in the sphere-plane geometry is presented.
+In Sec.~3, the capacitance measurements\cite{15,16} are compared with theoretical predictions following from the model of a perfect spherical surface,\cite{15,16} and from the alternating model with a modified surface\cite{14} providing the explanation of the anomalous behavior of the electric force.\cite{12} We show that the conclusion,\cite{15} that the capacitance measurements are compatible with the model of perfect sphere, but incompatible with the model of modified spherical surface, is based on an improper comparison.
+Sec.~4 is devoted to the capacitance measurements in the experiment on the dynamic determination of the Casimir pressure by means of a micromechanical torsional oscillator.
+We present the experimental data for the capacitance in the configuration of a Au-coated micrometer-size sapphire sphere above an Au-coated polysilicon plate, and demonstrate excellent agreement with theoretical results of electrostatics for a perfectly shaped sphere.
+Sec.~5 contains our conclusions and discussion.

-\section{Capacitance in a sphere-plate geometry}
+\section{Capacitance in a Sphere-Plate Geometry}

-We consider an ideal metal sphere of radius $R$ at a close separation $d$ above an ideal metal plane.
-The exact expression for the electrical capacitance in such a configuration is given by \cite{13}
+We consider an ideal metal sphere of radius $R$ at a separation $d$ above an ideal metal plane.
+The exact expression for the electrical capacitance in such a configuration is given\cite{17} by

 where ${\rm cosh}\,\alpha=1+d/R$ and $\epsilon_0$ is the permittivity of a vacuum.
-When a voltage $V$ is applied to the plane while the sphere is kept grounded, the electrostatic energy of sphere-plane interaction is given by
+When a voltage $V$ is applied to the plane while the sphere is kept grounded, the electrostatic energy of sphere-plane interaction is

 where $V_0$ is the residual potential difference when both bodies are grounded.
-Using Eq.~(\ref{eq1}) one obtains the exact expression for the electric force acting between a sphere and a plane \cite{5}
+Using Eq.~(\ref{eq1}) one obtains the exact expression for the electric force acting between a sphere and a plane\cite{11}